Estuary

 On-premises ETL Tools

-On Premises ETL tools are deployed within an organization’s own data centers or private clouds, providing full control over data processing and security.
-These tools tend to be highly customizable and designed for large enterprises with advanced data governance requirements and existing investments in on premises infrastructure.
+A company uses on-premises ETL tools in its data centers or private clouds.
+This setup gives full control over data processing and security.
+These tools tend to be highly customizable and designed for large enterprises with advanced data governance requirements and existing investments in on-premises infrastructure.

 Cloud-Based ETL or ELT Tools

-Cloud Based ETL tools are hosted on public or private cloud platforms.
+Cloud-based ETL tools are popular tools due to their scalability and ease of use.
+These tools are hosted on public or private cloud platforms.
 Their cloud-native design provides true elastic scalability, ease of use, and ease of deployment.
-Some start with pay-as-you-go pricing, making them cost effective for companies who are starting small and using cloud data warehouses.
+Some start with pay-as-you-go pricing, making them cost-effective for companies who are starting small and using cloud data warehouses.
 Others have more complex pricing and sales processes.
-They are often the cloud replacement for older on premises ETL tools.
+They are often the cloud replacement for older on-premises ETL tools.

 Open Source ELT and ETL tools offer a more affordable choice for organizations with skilled technical teams.
-But they come with increased development and administration costs.
+They provide flexibility but often come with higher development and administration costs.
+Examples of open-source ETL tools include Airbyte, Singer, and Meltano.

 Real-Time ETL Tools

-Real Time ETL tools process data as it arrives, enabling up-to-the-second insights and decision making.
+Real-time ETL tools process data as it arrives, enabling up-to-the-second insights and decision-making.
 These tools are essential for business processes where timely data is critical.
-There aren’t real-time ELT tools, which will become a little clearer later on.
+There aren’t real-time ELT tools, which will become a little clearer later.

 Batch ETL and ELT Tools